butchmarshall/active_record_survey/README.md

 These nodes should only be attached to nodes which extend `ActiveRecordSurvey::Node::Question` nodes.

 Ensures that a maximum numer of answers have been selected.
-For chained answer nodes such as `ActiveRecordSurvey::Node::Answer::Chain::Boolean`,`ActiveRecordSurvey::Node::Answer::Chain::Rank`, and `ActiveRecordSurvey::Node::Answer::Chain::Scale` it enforces a maximum amount that be answered.
+For chained answer nodes such as `ActiveRecordSurvey::Node::Answer::Boolean`,`ActiveRecordSurvey::Node::Answer::Rank`, and `ActiveRecordSurvey::Node::Answer::Scale` it enforces a maximum amount that be answered.

 <a id=answer_minimum_answer""></a>
 #### MinimumAnswer